binarypillow/CM2003-2023/Lab1/README.md

 # Report laboratory 1

+---
+title: Report laboratory 1
+author: Alessia Egano, Simone Bonino
+---

 ## Task 1

-### Run the above code and interpret the results.
+**Run the above code and interpret the results.
 Please note the output of the model is the prediction of class labels of each of the four points.
-If you run the code several times, will you observe the same results?
+If you run the code several times, will you observe the same results?**

 No, the results change at each iteration.

-### Why?
+**Why?**

 The weights are initialized randomly with np.random.rand(), so the starting point is different at each run.
 Keep the parameter “n_unit=1” and increase the number of iterations starting from 10, 50, 100, 500, 2000, and compare the loss values.
 What can you conclude from increasing the number of iterations?